 Beginning in 2019, ONA will be implementing a new cap system.
 Volunteers who have had a role for two consecutive years may not be selected, with an exception made for critical leadership roles.

-As with previous years, if you apply and are not selected, there will still be a chance to add your name to a wait list and those spots are filled on a first-come-first-serve basis as other needs or roles are identified.
+As with previous years, if you apply and are not selected, there will still be a chance to add your name to a wait list and those spots are filled on a first come, first served basis as other needs or roles are identified.

 - Do volunteers receive a pass to ONA18?

-Yes, each of our volunteers will receive one complimentary badge each to attend our conference, which has sold out for the past 11 years running.
+Yes, each of our volunteers will receive one complimentary badge to attend our conference, which has sold out for the past 11 years running.
 We will select more than 100 volunteers in total.

 - Do volunteers receive any support for travel, or room and board?

 Unfortunately, we are not able to provide travel, hotel or meal reimbursement for volunteers.
 However, we will have some food and snacks available for volunteers.

 - Are volunteers able to attend educational sessions?

-Volunteers work an eight- to 10-hour shift.
-You are more than welcome to attend sessions and events at ONA18 outside of your scheduled volunteer hours.
 Members of the Social and Audio Teams will work with their team leaders on schedules and may be able to pick sessions they cover.
 The Video team does not cover sessions, and works throughout the event, so members need to make note of sessions they are interested in attending in advance, which we’re happy to accommodate.
 General volunteers are required to work a total of eight to 10 hours throughout the conference, with shifts assigned by their team leader.